SJ-tech-Sweden/eventory-multisite/README.md

 From the calendar you can now add rentals to a existing packlist, if it comes from the sam organisation as the packlist it will just be added as a rental but if it comes from another organisation it will be added as a external subrental.

+Warehouse Checkin lets you check in any checked out item from any job no matter which of your organisation it belongs to.
+Warehouse Checkout is the opposite to that and let you checkout any job that belongs to any of you organisations.
+In the checkout you can change the default timerange of what jobs you want to view.

 One deployed version exists at [eventory.sj-tech.se](https://eventory.sj-tech.se)

 ## Install the dependencies